How to ID and Remove Chickweed.

-Chickweed is considered a weed because of its ability to quickly spread, and outcompete plants.
-It produces large numbers of seeds that germinate quickly, form dense mats and choke out desirable vegetation.
+Chickweed (Stellaria media) is an annual weed of the lawn and garden.
+It is able to quickly spread, and outcompete plants, and produces large numbers of seeds that germinate quickly.
+These then form dense mats and choke out desirable vegetation.

-We discuss the identification of this weed and recommended products to control Chickweed in turf grass.
+We discuss the identification of this weed and recommend products to control this weed in turf grass.

 Both the annual Common Chickweed (Stellaria media) and perennial Mouse-Ear Chickweed (Cerastium fontanum) look very similar.
 However, they have different leaf and stem characteristics.